e-kwsm/lammps/doc/src/Build_settings.rst

 ------------------------------------

 LAMMPS has a few integer data types which can be defined as 4-byte or 8-byte integers.
-The default setting of "smallbig" is almost always adequate.
+The default setting of ``smallbig`` is almost always adequate.

 **CMake variable**: